 Neither app requires a lengthy approval process or credit pull.
 As long as you live in the U.S., are 18 years old, and have a valid Social Security number and email address, you should be able to start using these apps in a matter of minutes.

 For this reason, my vote goes to Betterment for customer support.
 The company provides direct one-on-one access to advisors.

 No app is perfect, and you’re bound to experience some issues from time to time regardless of which version you’re using.
 However, both apps are pretty solid and trustworthy.

-On top of this, both apps are also very secure, with full encryption, identity verification, and fraud protection.
+Both apps are also very secure, with full encryption, identity verification, and fraud protection.

 Out of the two apps, I prefer the mobile experience on Acorns because it’s highly effective at helping you save and invest extra money.
 So if you’re looking to optimize your savings strategy, you can’t go wrong with Acorns.

-Alternative Investment Platforms to Consider
+Alternative Investment Platforms To Consider

 Here are alternative investment platforms to consider.

-Wealthfront is an automated investing and savings app that caters to customized portfolios.
+- Wealthfront: Wealthfront is an automated investing and savings app that caters to customized portfolios.
 You can either build a portfolio yourself or let Wealthfront handle the job for you.

-Robinhood offers commission-free investing over a user-friendly app.
+- Robinhood: Robinhood offers commission-free investing over a user-friendly app.
 When you sign up for Robinhood, the company will send you a free share of stock.
 Robinhood is generally for beginner investors who want to dip their toes into the market.

-BlackRock is a leading asset manager that provides access to a wide array of funds and portfolios.
+- BlackRock: BlackRock is a leading asset manager that provides access to a wide array of funds and portfolios.
 The company offers great mutual funds and ETFs, among other products.

-Vanguard offers low-cost, high-performing index funds.
+- Vanguard: Vanguard offers low-cost, high-performing index funds.
 If you’re looking for funds that can give you broad market exposure and solid long-term growth, you should strongly consider Vanguard.

 Frequently Asked Questions